lajanki/alarmpi/configs/README.md

     * Enabled by default

  1. **festival**
     * Festival is a general purpose TTS system.
-Does not require an internet access and provides by far the most robotic voice.
+Does not require an internet access and provides the most robotic voice.
     * Used as a fallback when TTS is enabled but no engine is explicitly specified.
     * https://www.cstr.ed.ac.uk/projects/festival/